sswam/allemande/doc/nsfw/guide_nsfw.md

 [S2] is a medium quality square image.
 [P1] is a low quality portrait image, [L4] is a high quality landscape image, etc.
 Quality settings higher than 4 are rarely needed and take up to 5 times longer to render compared to quality 4.

+## NSFW AI Vision

+The OpenAI, Anthropic and Google models support AI Vision, but only the Google models are okay with NSFW content.

+Xilu, Xillu, Illu and Gema are all based on Google models, and should be able to see NSFW images in the chat, when enabled.

+The Google models do still have limits.
+If they refuse to respond, try turning off vision.

 ## NSFW AI Characters and Agents

 The general characters in the main guide are very good for NSFW chat and roleplay, in the developer's opinion.